 The following unaudited pro forma information presents the combined results of Jamf and Wandera assuming the acquisition was completed on January 1, 2020.
 As required by ASC 805, these unaudited pro forma results are presented for informational purposes only and are not necessarily indicative of what the actual results of operations of the combined companies would have been had the acquisition occurred at the beginning of the period presented, nor are they indicative of future results of operations.
 The pro forma results below have been adjusted for the amortization of acquired intangibles, reduction of deferred revenue, deferred commissions, stock-based compensation expense, and additional interest expense.
-The pro forma results for the year ended December 31, 2021 have also been adjusted to exclude the impact of \$6.3 million of acquisition-related costs (pre-tax) incurred by the Company that are directly attributable to the transaction.
+The pro forma results have also been adjusted to exclude the impact of \$6.3 million of acquisition-related costs (pre-tax) incurred by the Company that are directly attributable to the transaction.
 The adjustments do not reflect the effect of costs or synergies that would have been expected to result from the integration of the acquisition.

-Pro forma consolidated revenues and net loss for the years ended December 31, 2021 and 2020, calculated as if Wandera had been acquired as of January 1, 2020, were as follows:
+Pro forma consolidated revenue and net loss for the year ended December 31, 2021 were as follows (in thousands):